 Landlord Rights in NZ: What You Can and Cannot Do Under the RTA

 Many NZ landlords feel like the law is entirely stacked against them.
-The RTA gives tenants strong protections, but landlords have significant rights too — rights that a surprising number of people do not exercise because they are not aware of them.
+The Residential Tenancies Act 1986 (RTA) gives tenants strong protections, but landlords have significant rights too - rights that a surprising number of people do not exercise because they are not aware of them.
 This guide covers what you can actually do as an NZ landlord in 2026.

 The Right to Receive Rent on Time